5–20 January 2018

 Day 11 We have a very early start this morning for the drive inland to Backwoods Camp, where we will spend the final five nights of the tour.
 Backwoods Camp lies within the forests of the Bhagwan Mahaveer wildlife sanctuary at the foot of the Western Ghats, and we will spend our time here searching for forest specialities and species endemic to the Western Ghats along the forest trails surrounding the camp and in nearby villages.
 We will arrive at the camp in time for breakfast followed by a full day of birding.
 In the camp itself we will find an array of exciting species, most of which will be new to us, and these may include Orange-headed Thrush, Malabar Whistling-thrush, Tickell's Blue-flycatcher, Red-breasted Flycatcher, Black-naped Monarch, Asian Fairy-bluebird, Black-rumped, Common and Greater Flamebacks, Malabar Grey Hornbill, Dark-fronted Babbler, Forest Wagtail and Crimson-backed Sunbird.

 Days 12–15 These four full days will be spent birding from the camp and at nearby sites within the Baghwan Mahaveer wildlife sanctuary.
 The forests host Grey Junglefowl, Red Spurfowl, Spot-bellied Eagle-owl, Jungle Owlet, White-bellied and Heart-spotted Woodpeckers, Speckled Piculet, Malabar Trogon, Black-hooded and Black-naped Orioles, Yellow-browed, the red-throated form of Black-crested and Grey-headed Bulbuls, Malabar Pied and Great Hornbills and Velvet-fronted Nuthatch, while forest streams here are home to Black-backed and Blue-eared Kingfishers, Brown-breasted Flycatcher, White-bellied Blue-flycatcher, and Indian Blue Robin.
-Evening is a good time to visit the nearby 13th century Tambdi Surla Temple, sited in a forest clearing where White-rumped Needletail and Mountain Imperial-pigeons can be seen overhead.
+Evening is a good time to visit the nearby 13th-century Tambdi Surla Temple, sited in a forest clearing where White-rumped Needletail and Mountain Imperial-pigeons can be seen overhead.
 We are likely to see many raptors throughout our stay and will also dedicate some time to watching as they rise in the thermals from a viewpoint overlooking the hills.
 Crested Goshawk, Besra, Black and Rufous-bellied Eagles, Legge's Hawk-eagle, Oriental Honey-buzzard and Peregrine (Shaheen) Falcon are all possible.
 During our stay we will also make a half-day visit to nearby Bondla Wildlife Sanctuary.
 Although small, Bondla holds some excellent mixed forest at the foot of the Ghats that supports species such as White-naped Woodpecker, Blue-faced Malkoha, Common Hawk-cuckoo, Forest Wagtail, Jungle Babbler, White-browed Bulbul, White-rumped Shama, Blue-capped Rock-thrush, Indian Swiftlet, Crested Treeswift, Brown-capped Woodpecker, Chestnut-tailed Starling, and six species of drongo.
 Other species possible around the camp and at Bondla include Verditer Flycatcher, Square-tailed Bulbul, Brown-headed and Malabar Barbets, Malabar Parakeet, Vernal Hanging-parrot, Chestnut-headed and Blue-bearded Bee-eaters, Malabar Woodshrike, Large and Black-headed Cuckooshrikes, Scarlet and Small Minivets, Jerdon’s and Golden-fronted Leafbirds, Western Crowned Leaf Warbler, Nilgiri and Thick-billed Flowerpeckers, Nilgiri Wood-pigeon, and Emerald Dove.
-Each day, in the heat of the day, we will take a break for lunch and to freshen up at the camp (you can even bathe in the river; there are no crocodiles!) before resuming birding in the afternoon.
-In the evenings we will search for nightbirds including Brown Boobook, Collared and Oriental Scops-owls, Grey and Jerdon’s Nightjar and the amazing Ceylon Frogmouth.
+Each day, in the heat of the day, we will take a break for lunch and to freshen up at the camp (you can even bathe in the river, there are no crocodiles!) before resuming birding in the afternoon.
+In the evenings we will search for nightbirds including Brown Boobook, Collared and Oriental Scops-owls, Grey and Jerdon’s Nightjar and the amazing Sri Lanka Frogmouth.

 Day 16 Sadly, we have to leave Backwoods Camp early morning for the 90-minute drive to the airport and our flight back to London Gatwick, where the tour concludes.